DaanDemaecker/DaanDemaecker.github.io/Projects/CupheadRemake.md

 <img src="../Content/Cuphead.gif" alt="drawing"/>

 ## Motivation
-In my Programming 2 class, our skills we learned in the first semester were put to the test.
+In my Programming 2 class, the skills we learned in the first semester were put to the test.
 We had to choose a 2D platformer game and recreate it as best as possible using a framework that contained little more than an update loop and a renderer.

-I chose Cuphead as my game because I have always loved the game and I had recently bought it.
-This posed a challenge, of course, Cuphead wasn't as simple as other games that were out there like the good-fashioned Mario and others, but I was ready for a challenge and the result speaks for itself.
+I chose Cuphead as my game because I have always loved it and recently bought it.
+This posed a challenge, of course, Cuphead wasn't as simple as other games out there like the good-fashioned Mario and others, but I was ready for a challenge and the result speaks for itself.

 ## Challenges and mistakes I made
 There were a lot of challenges that came with the making of this game of course like: